 the Report of Board of Directors) Rules, 1988 is annexed as Annexure A.

-particulars of the employees are set out in Annexure B to the Directors
+names and other particulars of the employees are set out in Annexure B to the

-1956, the annual report is being sent to all the shareholders of the
+Companies Act, 1956, the annual report is being sent to all the shareholders of the

 Company excluding the aforesaid information.
-Any shareholder interested in obtaining such particulars may write
+Any shareholder interested in obtaining such

 CONSOLIDATED FINANCIAL STATEMENTS

-In accordance with the Accounting Standard - 21 on Consolidated Financial
+In accordance with the Accounting Standard 21 on Consolidated Financial

 Statements read with Accounting Standard 23 on Accounting for Investments in

-Associates and Accounting Standard - 27 on Financial Reporting for interest in Joint Ventures, the
+Associates in and Accounting Standard - 27 on Financial Reporting of Interest in Joint

 The Company has complied with the corporate governance requirements, as stipulated